Multimodal Transportation Plan

 2021 Multimodal Transportation Plan Update

-The city of Durango will be conducting community outreach in 2021 as part of the process to update the Multimodal Transportation Plan in 2022.
-Outreach will include neighborhood meetings for all 7 zones, focused meetings with underrepresented populations, tours, an interactive online mapping application, surveys, school outreach, event booths and videos.
-Check back for updates on meetings and events.
+The city of Durango is gathering community feedback in 2021 as part of the process to update the Multimodal Transportation Plan in 2022.
+Outreach will include neighborhood meetings for seven zones or areas in Durango, focused meetings with underrepresented populations, tours, school outreach, event booths and videos.

 Multimodal Ideas Map